routingblog/arbitration/content/docs/problems.md

 - Although proponents claim that arbitration decreases litigation costs for consumers, consumers often do not receive any benefit of reduced costs through forced arbitration.

+# Opt Out Clauses

+Why do some contracts of adhesion have opt-out clauses?

+- They reduce the chance that the contract will be held to be procedurally or substantially unconscionable

+- They allow the employer to avoid e.g., JAMS minimum standards.
+In particular they allow the companies to argue that the arbitration is not "required as a condition of employment". [^jams1]

+# Footnotes

 [^creeping]: Sternlight, J. R. (2005).
 Creeping Mandatory Arbitration: Is It Just?
 Scholarly Works, 57(280), 1631–1676. pp 1631

 [^comm]: Cain, R. M. (1988).
 Commercial Disputes and Compulsory Arbitration.
 The Business Lawyer, pp 65